 - For bacterial conjunctivitis:

 - Adults and children 4 months of age and older—Put one drop in the affected eye(s) 2 times a day for 7 days.

 - Children younger than 4 months of age—Use and dose must be determined by your doctor.

 If you miss a dose of this medicine, apply it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-If your eye infection does not improve within a few days, or if it become worse, check with your doctor.
+If your or your child's eye infection does not improve within a few days, or if it becomes worse, check with your doctor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.